antronerds/r2-tutorials/docs/Using_Datasets.md

 Step 3: Using Dataset favorites
 ---------------

-Since R2 is hosting hundreds of datasets it could be handy to store the datasets you use often in a preselection that is easily accessible.
+Since R2 is hosting hundreds of datasets, it could be handy to store the datasets you use often in a preselection that is easily accessible.
 Clicking on the starred+ symbol will add the dataset you currently selected to a subset of favorite datasets.

 ![](_static/images/UsingDatasets_favorites.png "Figure 7: Adding datasets to favorites")